Mdevvv/adn-downloader/README.md

 ### Windows Users

-1. Ensure you have Windows installed.
+1. Ensure you have chrome installed.

 2. Download the latest release for Windows from the [releases page](https://github.com/your-repo/releases).